energywebfoundation/iam-client-examples/README.md

 #### 2. Setup the server application

 1. In a new shell, navigate to the server example.
-You got one of two options to choose from:
-- Express server example: `cd server/express`,
+- `cd server/express`,
-- or Nest.js server example: `cd server/nestjs`
 2. Install the dependencies: `npm install`
 3. Start the Express server: `npm run start`.
 This should start the Express app at `http://localhost:3333`